 In these models, I specified no prior distributions for effects, because, as was stated in the Literature review sections, there is no general consensus on the type of dependency of speech rate on the factors, used in the models.
-As priors are not specified, non-informative priors, that have minor influence on the resulting distributions, were automatically used.
+As priors are not specified, non-informative priors, that have a minor influence on the resulting distributions, were automatically used.

 4.3.
 Predictors’ effects

 Besides the relative position in rating, there is another parameter describing the relevance of a model - effects of its predictors.
 The predictors' effects answer the following question: how will change the independent variable in case of unit change of a predictor.
-In Table N, I provide an estimate for log(SYLLABLES) effect of the above-described models and its interpretation.
+In Table 12, I provide an estimate for log(SYLLABLES) effect of the above-described models and its interpretation.
 All the other models do not have population-level predictors.

-Table N. Predictors effects of the designed models.
+Table 12.
+Predictors effects of the designed models.